zammad/zammad-org/src/sr/reference/docker-env-vars.md

 : Allows spawning `n` workers to allow more simultaneous connections for Zammad's web UI.
 See also:
   [Configuration via Environment Variables](env-vars).

-  In case you applied [docker hardware resource limits](docker-compose-scenarios), the zammad-railsserver’s CPU setting should match the value from this variable.
+  In case you applied [docker hardware resource limits](docker-compose-scenarios), the zammad-railsserver's CPU setting should match the value from this variable.

 `ZAMMAD_PROCESS_SESSION_JOBS_WORKERS`
-: Allows spawning `n` independent session jobs workers to release pressure from Zammad’s background worker.
+: Allows spawning `n` independent session jobs workers to release pressure from Zammad's background worker.
 See also:
   [Configuration via Environment Variables](env-vars).

   In case you applied [docker hardware resource limits](docker-compose-scenarios), the zammad-scheduler CPU setting